Why “Performance” Is Cheap—And What TRULY Moves an Audience.

 "I've learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.” — Maya Angelou

 Over my 31 years as a casting director in film and television, I directed close to half a million auditions.
-That number isn’t an exaggeration—it’s the reality of sitting in rooms where actors walk in, high-stakes emotions in tow, and hope to land a job.
-One after the other!
+That number isn’t an exaggeration—it’s the reality of sitting in rooms where actors walk in one after the other, high-stakes aspirations in tow, and hope to land a job using any combination of true imagination, guile or go-to-schtick.

 So I reverse-engineered it to discover how to teach it.